brunocassol/r-place-brazil-bot/README.md

 Differently from other bots, it uses `window.r.place.state` to patrol pixels from the canvas instead of flooding `https://www.reddit.com/api/place/pixel.json?x=&y=`.
 No flood = no ban.

 # Bonus
+`converter.js` is an image to template converter.

 I also made this tool to convert images to javascript template format.
-Makes it easy to debug.
+It helps debugging and has a secret feature: encoding numbers to an image.

 It also demonstrates how the bot encrypts coordinates inside an image. `test.png` is actually X,Y coordinates encoded in a PNG.

-# Screenshot
+# Screenshots

 ![Template](https://raw.githubusercontent.com/brunocassol/sandboxandutils/master/demo.png)

 # License